-Global Leaders in Maternal and Newborn Health: Marleen Temmerman (Kenya)
+Global Leaders in Maternal and Newborn Health: Prof. Marleen Temmerman (Kenya)

 In July 2016, global leaders gathered for the second annual Safe Mothers and Newborns Leadership Workshop hosted by the Maternal Health Task Force (MHTF) in partnership with the Barcelona Institute for Global Health (ISGlobal) and The Aga Kahn University and sponsored by the Bill & Melinda Gates Foundation.
 The participants represented 26 countries from five continents.